maxxfuu/LLM-Execution-Environment/README.md

 1. Pipline the dummy code into a Model to create unit tests.
 1. Pipline both the dummy code and unit test to a secure sandbox for test.
 1. Have another model evaluate the code and give feedback.

+## ⌨️ Testing Phase

+1. 2 criteria (fixed criteria).
+To feed it into the model and give 2 output.
+1. For Max: finetune a model with zyBooks + projects + 2 fixed criteria + scores.